CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 ##### Types of Time

-- **Queue Time**: an initial time before setup.
-In calculations, it does not use a calendar or consume resources.
+- **Queue Time**: An initial time before setup.
+In calculations, It does not use a calendar or consume any resource capacity in calculations.
-- **Setup Time**: time for setting up a machine, uses a calendar, and occupies a resource.
+- **Setup Time**: The time required to prepare a machine for operation.
+It is calendar-dependent and consumes resource capacity.
-- **Run Time**: active usage time of the resource.
+- **Run Time**: The actual time during which the resource is actively engaged in production.
-- **Stock Time**: the last time, after the run.
-In calculations, In calculations, it does not use a calendar or consume resources.
+- **Stock Time**: The final time phase after production.
+Like Queue Time, it does not use a calendar or consume resources in calculations.

 ##### Rates